janareit/L5generators/README.md

 This is a custom fork from http://sky.pingpong-labs.com/docs/2.0/generators Official documentation available from there.

-Its forked for better match my own needs for quick scaffolding in different L5 projects.
+Its forked for better match my own needs for quick scaffolding in different Laravel 5 projects.

 ### Additions/Changes from original: